Update

 • Interplay with GDPR precedents - GDPR enforcement has already set precedents regarding mass data protection claims.
 Similar patterns may emerge under the new framework as it relates to harms caused by artificial intelligence.

-While there is potential for an increase in mass claims under these new regulations, much will depend on how the AI Liability Act is finalised and implemented across member states.
+While there is potential for an increase in mass claims under these new regulations, much depends on how the AI Liability Act is finalised and implemented across member states.
 As such developments unfold, entities operating within or entering into the European market should closely monitor these regulatory changes and prepare accordingly for a new era of accountability in artificial intelligence.

 Related articles